Skip to content

 The Derry Peace Bridge

-Another must thing to do in the city is to take a lovely walk along its famous Peace Bridge and enjoy the views of the city from the water.
-Many walking tours will usually stop off here and tell you all about the creation and meaning of the Peace Bridge.
+Another must-do in the city is to take a lovely walk along its famous Peace Bridge and enjoy the views of the city from the water.
+Many walking tours will usually stop here and tell you all about the Peace Bridge’s creation and meaning.

-Since opening in 2011, the Peace Bridge has won many acclaimed awards which connects the two sides of Derry via the River Foyle.
-If you want to see the Peace Bridge beautifully lit up against the River Foyle take a visit during the evening time.
+Since opening in 2011, the Peace Bridge has won many acclaimed awards.
+It connects the two sides of Derry via the River Foyle.
+If you want to see the Peace Bridge beautifully lit up against the River Foyle, take a visit during the evening.

 Places to Eat in Derry

-Derry has got an exciting and blooming food scene; stopping at one of these renowned and great place to eat, is the perfect addition to your time in the city.
+The city has an exciting and blooming food scene; stopping at one of these renowned restaurants is the perfect addition to your time there.

 Quaywest Wine Bar and Restaurant

-Your experience here wouldn’t be complete without enjoying a meal at one of these popular and highly reviewed restaurants.
-The location of Quaywest is the first thing you’ll notice, located on Queens Quay in a pretty 19th-century boathouse that looks over the River Foyle.
+Your experience here wouldn’t be complete without enjoying a meal at one of these popular and highly-reviewed restaurants.
+The location of Quaywest is the first thing you’ll notice; it is located on Queens Quay in a pretty 19th-century boathouse that looks over the River Foyle.

-The next thing you’ll be impressed by is its European infused menu that is matched with delicious craft beers and cocktails.
-Best of all, the food is sourced locally, helping to create its tasty dishes making you want to come back to try more.
+The next thing you’ll be impressed by is its European-infused menu, which is matched with delicious craft beers and cocktails.
+Best of all, the food is sourced locally, helping to create its tasty dishes and making you want to return to try more.

 Pyke ‘N’ Pommes

-Since 2013 the food truck has become an iconic part of the City with is creative and innovated as well as locally sourced food.
-You must make sure you try this incredible street food on your next visit.
+Since 2013, the food truck has become an iconic part of the City with its creative, innovative, and locally sourced food.
+You must try this incredible street food on your next visit.

 Have you ever been to this Northern Ireland City?
-We would love to know what your favourite things to do in Derry are.
+We would love to know your favourite things to do in Derry.

 More blogs that you may enjoy: